-(a) Disclosure of storage facility location.
-For nonconsensual tows of a motor vehicle, within 30 minutes of moving the towed motor vehicle from its location, or such lesser time as may be required by law, a towing carrier shall disclose the location of the storage facility by notifying the responsible law enforcement agency having jurisdiction over the place from which the motor vehicle was towed.

-- (I) Compliance with paragraph (a) will be considered accomplished if the location of the storage facility was provided to the law enforcement agency in conjunction with obtaining authorization for the tow. - (II) If the towing carrier makes two or more documented attempts within the 30-minute time period to notify the responsible law enforcement agency, but is unsuccessful for reasons beyond the control of the towing carrier, the notice will not be considered late for purposes of paragraph (a). - (b) Disclosure for abandoned motor vehicles.
+- (a) Disclosure of storage facility location.
+For nonconsensual tows of a motor vehicle, within 30 minutes of moving the towed motor vehicle from its location, or such lesser time as may be required by law, a towing carrier shall notify disclose-the responsible law enforcement agency having jurisdiction over the place from where the motor vehicle was towed.
+The notification shall contain the following information: the name and permit number of the towing carrier; the location of the storage facility where the towed motor vehicle is located; and a description of the towed motor vehicle, including the make, model, color, year, VIN, and license plate information, including the number, issuing state, and expiration date.
+A towing carrier is deemed to have complied with this requirement if: by notifying the responsible law enforcement agency having jurisdiction over the place from which the motor vehicle was towed. - (I) Compliance with paragraph (a) will be considered accomplished if the location of the storage facility was provided to the responsible law enforcement agency whenin conjunction with obtaining authorization for the tow; or. - (II) If the towing carrier makes two or more documented attempts to notify the responsible law enforcement agency were made, within the 30-minute time period-to notify the responsible law enforcement agency, but were is unsuccessful for reasons beyond the control of the towing carrier.
+The towing carrier must still notify the responsible law enforcement agency as soon as possible, after the unsuccessful attempts., the notice will not be considered late for purposes of paragraph (a). - (b) Disclosure for abandoned motor vehicles.
 A towing carrier which places an abandoned motor vehicle in a storage facility shall also disclose the location of the storage facility by complying with the procedure for abandoned motor vehicles in Parts 18 and 21 of Article 4 of Title 42, C.R.S. - (c) Disclosure for all towed motor vehicles.
-Upon request of the owner, authorized operator, or authorized agent of the owner of the of motor vehicle, a towing carrier which places a motor vehicle in a storage facility shall also disclose the location of the storage facility, the total amount of the charges, and accepted forms of payment, as provided in rule 6512. - (d) Signage at storage facility. - (I) A towing carrier shall maintain a clearly visible sign at the entrance to any storage facility where a motor vehicle has been towed as a nonconsensual tow.
-Such sign shall state the name of the business, telephone number, and hours of operation. - (II) All signs posted to provide notice pursuant to this rule shall comply with any applicable municipal ordinance.
-To the extent not inconsistent with applicable ordinance, signs shall also at a minimum: - (A) be no less than two square feet in size; - (B) have lettering not less than two inches in height; - (C) have lettering that contrasts sharply in color with the background on which the letters are placed; and - (D) be printed in English. - (e) Lighting for release.
-A towing carrier shall maintain an area at each storage facility location on file with the Commission with illumination levels during all hours adequate to inspect a motor vehicle for damage prior to its release from storage. - (f) Carrier responsibility.
-After a nonconsensual tow, the towing carrier is responsible for the security and safety of the towed motor vehicle until it is released in accordance with these rules.
-Evidence of the towing carriers' commercial liability insurance coverage including cargo liability coverage, garage keeper's liability coverage, if applicable, and motor vehicle liability coverage shall be provided, upon request, to the person to whom the motor vehicle is being released.
+Upon request of the authorized or interested personowner, authorized operator, or authorized agent of the owner of the of motor vehicle, a towing carrier which places a motor vehicle in a storage facility shall also disclose the location of the storage facility, the total amount of the charges, and accepted forms of payment, as provided in rule 6512. - (d) Signage at storage facility. - (I) A towing carrier shall maintain a clearly visible sign at the entrance to any storage facility where a motor vehicle has been towed as a nonconsensual tow.
+Such sign shall state the name of the business, telephone number, and hours of operation.

+- - (A) be no less than two square feet in size; - (B) have lettering not less than two inches in height; - (C) have lettering that contrasts sharply in color with the background on which the letters are placed; and - (D) be printed in English. - (E) Pursuant to § 40-10.1-405(4)(b)(II), C.R.S., if the storage facility contains towed motor vehicles that are not exempt under the applicability standards found at § 40-10.1-405(9), C.R.S., the signs must also contain the following statement: